kopsha/hopeless-programming/README.md

 ## Welcome to hopeless programming

-Bits and bytes of code from all hopeless programmers I've met.
+Bits and bytes of code from all hopeless programmers I have ever met.

-Nobody cares for actual good (or even best) practices, so here you can enjoy the stinkers I had work on.
+Nobody cares for actual good (or even best) practices, so here you can enjoy the stinkers I had to work with.

 ### Terrible idea one